 The AC shall provide leadership in getting the Chapter program and administration underway at the beginning of each semester.

 Section 1.
 Recognition

-Every year at the end of the Spring Semester, the chapter shall award to one deserving departing brother a chapter Distinguished Service Key (DSK).
+Every year at the end of the Spring Semester, the chapter shall award up to two chapter Distinguished Service Keys (DSKs).
 The DSK should recognize an individual who has gone above and beyond the expectations of a brother of the Alpha Beta Xi chapter and who exemplifies the three cardinal principles of Alpha Phi Omega.

 Section 2.
 Appointment